emailverifyapicom/docs-rtapi/docs/status-codes.rst

 Additional Status Codes
 ^^^^^^^^^^^^^^^^^^^^^^^
 :None:
 	No additional information is available.

+	This status differs from a TransientNetworkFault as it should not be retried (the result will not change).

+	There are a few known reasons for this status code for example the target mx record uses :term:`Office 365` or a mail provider implementing custom mailbox shutdowns.

 :AtSignNotFound:
 	The required '@' sign is not found in email address.